rodoherty1/Week4-Lists/README.md

 The code is lifted from one of the Week4 lessons in Coursera's "Functional Programming in Scala"

-* `MergeSort.scala` demonstrated Pattern Matching with Tuples to create a very concise implementation of MergeSort
+* `MergeSort.scala` demonstrates Pattern Matching with Tuples to create a very concise implementation of MergeSort